Where do your rescue dogs come from?

 Our priority is high-risk dogs who are slated for euthanasia at shelters due to space or medical issues.
 When a Good Samaritan is able to foster, we also have the occasional stray enter our program.

 Where is your facility located?

-SacRDR is a foster based rescue.
-This means each foster dog is in a foster home of their own where they are loved, cared for, and rehabilitated until the right forever family comes along.
+As a foster-based rescue, SacRDR does not have a brick and mortar facility.
+Instead, each foster dog stays in a foster home of their own where they are rehabilitated, loved, and cared for until the right forever family comes along.

 I need to give my dog away, can you take my dog?

 As a small rescue with limited space, our focus has to be on saving as many at-risk dogs from shelters as possible, so at this time we are unable to take in owner surrenders.
 We like to see dogs stay with the families they love, and often the issue resulting in a dog being surrendered to a rescue or shelter is resolvable.
 Before you choose to surrender your dog, please consider your other options!
 Check out our Resources page for recommendations to help you keep your pet, or reach out directly by e-mailing us at [email protected].

 I am witnessing animal abuse, can you help?

 Specific requirements for reporting animal abuse to the appropriate authorities will depend on your city or county.
 For help determining how to properly report animal abuse, please e-mail [email protected]

 I found a dog, what should I do now?